nodejs/node/COLLABORATOR_GUIDE.md

 #### How can I help?

-When you send your pull request, please include information about whether your change is breaking.
-If you think your patch can be backported, please include that information in the PR thread or your PR description.
+When you send your pull request, please state if your change is breaking.
+Also state if you think your patch is a good candidate for backporting.
 For more information on backporting, please see the [backporting guide][].

-Several LTS related issue and PR labels have been provided:

-* `lts-watch-v10.x` - tells the LTS WG that the issue/PR needs to be
+There are several LTS-related labels:

-  considered for landing in the `v10.x-staging` branch.
+* `lts-watch-` labels are for pull requests to consider for landing in staging branches.
+For example, `lts-watch-v10.x` would be for a change to consider for the `v10.x-staging` branch.

-* `lts-watch-v8.x` - tells the LTS WG that the issue/PR needs to be
-  considered for landing in the `v8.x-staging` branch.
-* `lts-watch-v6.x` - tells the LTS WG that the issue/PR needs to be
-  considered for landing in the `v6.x-staging` branch.
-* `land-on-v10.x` - tells the release team that the commit should be landed in a future v10.x release.
-* `land-on-v8.x` - tells the release team that the commit should be landed in a future v8.x release.
-* `land-on-v6.x` - tells the release team that the commit should be landed in a future v6.x release.
+* `land-on-` are for pull requests that should land in a future v*.x release.
+For example, `land-on-v10.x` would be for a change to land in Node.js 10.x.

-Any Collaborator can attach these labels to any PR/issue.
-As commits are landed into the staging branches, the `lts-watch-` label will be removed.
+Any Collaborator can attach these labels to any pull request/issue.
+As commits land on the staging branches, the backporter removes the `lts-watch-` label.
-Likewise, as commits are landed in a LTS release, the `land-on-` label will be removed.
+Likewise, as commits land in an LTS release, the releaser removes the `land-on-` label.

-Collaborators are encouraged to help the LTS WG by attaching the appropriate `lts-watch-` label to any PR that may impact an LTS release.
+Attach the appropriate `lts-watch-` label to any PR that may impact an LTS release.

 #### How is an LTS release cut?